audio-df-ucb/ClonedVoiceDetection/README.md

 * Hany Farid<sup>1,2</sup> -- <hfarid@berkeley.edu>

 School of Information<sup>1</sup> and Electrical Engineering and Computer Sciences<sup>1,2</sup> at the University of California, Berkeley

+This work was partially funded by a [grant from the UC Berkeley Center For Long-Term Cybersecurity (CLTC)](https://cltc.berkeley.edu/publication/digital-fingerprinting-to-protect-against-deepfakes/), an [award for open-source innovation from the Digital Public Goods Alliance and United Nations Development Program](https://digitalpublicgoods.net/information-pollution/), and an unrestricted gift from Meta.

 # Citation